Heat vs. Hornets Player Props Betting Odds

-Player prop bet odds for Jimmy Butler, Gordon Hayward and others are listed when the Miami Heat visit the Charlotte Hornets at Spectrum Center on Monday at 7:00 PM ET.
+Those looking to place a player prop bet can find odds for Jimmy Butler, Gordon Hayward and others in the Miami Heat-Charlotte Hornets matchup at Kaseya Center on Wednesday at 7:30 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!